fwerkor/capos/README.md

 3. Run `make` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

+### Develop Apps

+We are committed to simplifying the CapOS application development process as much as possible.
+You can read our [CAPP Development Guide](https://blog.fwerkor.com/archives/1123)

+We have provided some simple examples to help you quickly get started with CapOS application development.

+* [HelloWorld](https://github.com/fwerkor/capp-helloworld): A minimal example of building a web service from scratch using the Go programming language.

 ## Useage

-Web panel is on 2000/tcp (http) and 2020/tcp (https).
+Web panel is on `2000/tcp` (http) and `2020/tcp` (https).

-Telnet is running on 23/tcp before root password is set.

-SSH will run on 22/tcp after root password is set.
+Telnet is running on `23/tcp` before root password is set, while SSH will run on `22/tcp` after root password is set.

+Unlike OpenWRT, CapOS defaults to setting the network interface protocol to `DHCP` and `DHCPv6`.

+The firewall by default accepts inbound requests from the `LAN` and rejects inbound requests from the `WAN` except for `2000/tcp` and `2020/tcp`.

 ## About